gabrielmcg/Docker-docs/ops/test.md

 </td>
 </tr>
 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e4335 ">L3 Network requirements </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e4374 ">L3 Network requirements </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e4338 ">You will need one IP address for each and every VM configured in the
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e4377 ">You will need one IP address for each and every VM configured in the
-Ansible inventory (see the section <a class="xref" href="#edit-group-var">Configuring the solution components</a>).
-The recommended minimal deployment (Linux-only) configures 14 virtual machines so you would need to allocate 14 IP addresses to use this example inventory.
+Ansible inventory (see the section <a class="xref" href="#edit-group-var">Configuring the core components</a>).
+The recommended minimal deployment (Linux-only) configures 13 virtual machines so you would need to allocate 13 IP addresses to use this example inventory.
+You will also need to allocate at least 2 additional addresses for the virtual IPs used by the UCP and DTR loadbalancers.
-If you have a hybrid environment with Windows workers, you will need to increase the allocation.
+If you have a hybrid environment with Windows workers, you will need to increase the allocation based on the number of workers.
 Note that <strong class="ph b">the Ansible playbooks do not support DHCP</strong> so you need static IP addresses.
 All the IPs should be in the same subnet.
 You will also have to specify the size of the subnet (for example /22 or /24) and the